How To Find The Vertices Of A Hyperbola

 A hyperbola is defined as the set of all points in a plane such that the absolute difference of their distances from two fixed points, called foci (singular: focus), is constant.
 This constant difference is equal to the length of the transverse axis, which connects the two vertices.
 The vertices are the points on the hyperbola that are closest to each other and lie on the transverse axis.
 Understanding this definition is key to appreciating the geometric significance of the vertices and their role in defining the hyperbola's shape and orientation.

 The study of hyperbolas dates back to ancient Greece, with mathematicians like Apollonius of Perga making significant contributions.
 Apollonius dedicated an entire volume, "Conics," to the study of conic sections, including the hyperbola.
-He explored their properties, established their definitions, and developed methods for analyzing their geometry.
+Because of that, he explored their properties, established their definitions, and developed methods for analyzing their geometry.
 These early investigations laid the groundwork for the modern understanding of hyperbolas and their applications in various fields.
 The name "hyperbola" itself comes from the Greek word meaning "excess," which reflects the way it's formed as a conic section.

 Comprehensive Overview